podondra/gym-rl/README.md

-# Reinforcement Learning in gym
+# Reinforcement Learning in OpenAI gym

 This work aims to use reinforcement learning to solve some [gym] environments.